 All regressions are run with monthly data on long-short equity return portfolios from January 1998 to December 2013 on various global risk factors.
-The long-short portfolios involve a long position in the countries with the largest EMBI or PRSS (either top half or top third) and a short position on the countries with the lowest EMBI or PR spreads (again, either bottom half or bottom third).
-The risk factors, MKT, SMB, HML, and WML, are the usual Fama-French four factors from Ken French's web page, but we use the global versions which are based on averages across developed markets.
+The long-short portfolios involve a long position in the countries with the largest sovereign spread or the largest PRSS (either top half or top third) and a short position on the countries with the lowest sovereign spreads or the lowest PRSS (again, either bottom half or bottom third).
+The portfolios are equally weighted and rebalanced annually.
+Understandably, there is more stability in the top/bottom rankings compared to the terciles.
+Nevertheless, countries consistently ranking in the top (bottom) tercile include, for example, Argentina, Pakistan, and Russia (Poland and Peru).

+The risk factors, MKT, SMB (size), HML (value), and WML (momentum), are the usual Fama-French four factors from Ken French's web page, but we use the global versions which are based on averages across developed markets.
 Finally, EM MKT is the excess return on the MSCI Composite Emerging Market Index.
 Standard errors (provided in italics) are computed with a Newey-West correction (with 5 lags).
 Annualized α 's and (their standard errors) are computed by taking the regression intercept and multiplying by 12.

-The top panels focus on EMBI spread-sorted portfolios, with top/bottom portfolios on the left and top minus bottom terciles on the right hand side.
-We use four different benchmarks as risk controls; the global market portfolio; the three Fama-French global factors; the three Fama-French global factors plus the global WML momentum factor portfolio, and finally simply the emerging market index.
-Interestingly, the portfolios typically have negative market betas (so the high country risk countries actually have lower betas than the low country risk portfolios).
+The top panels focus on sovereign spread-sorted portfolios, with top/bottom portfolios on the left and top minus bottom terciles on the right hand side.
+We use four different benchmarks as risk controls; the global market portfolio; the three Fama-French global factors; the three Fama-French global factors plus the global WML portfolio, and finally simply the emerging market index.
+Interestingly, the portfolios typically have negative market betas.
+That is, the high country risk countries actually have lower global betas than the low country risk portfolios.
+This itself suggests that the global component in country risk is not a dominant risk factor.
 The one exception is the HML beta which is higher for high sovereign risk portfolios.
-While the α 's in virtually all specifications are positive, they are nonetheless not significantly different from zero.
+The annualized α 's range between -60 and +660 basis points.
+While most α 's are positive, they are nonetheless not significantly different from zero.
 It is conceivable that country risk is priced but the power of our test is weak.

 The bottom half of the table contains results for sorting on the (narrow) political risk spread.
-These portfolios mostly have somewhat smaller global market exposure (in absolute magnitude).
-Again, the α 's are all positive but not statistically significant from zero.
-Yet, they are larger than the ones we observed for the entire EMBI+ spread and some α 's are significant at the 10% level.
+These portfolios mostly have somewhat smaller global market exposure (in absolute magnitude), and the low risk portfolios are again more exposed to global risk factors than the high political risk portfolios.
+The α 's are yet again all positive but mostly not statistically significant from zero.
+They are larger than the ones we observed for the entire sovereign spread, however, and some α 's are significant at the 10% level.

-The evidence is therefore mixed.15 We do not find strong statistical evidence that political risk exposure leads to higher expected returns, and in fact, it appears that the exposure of high political risk portfolios to global risk factors is smaller than that of low political risk portfolios.
+The evidence is therefore mixed.16 We do not find strong statistical evidence that political risk exposure leads to higher expected returns, and in fact, it appears that the exposure of high political risk portfolios to global risk factors is smaller than that of low political risk portfolios.
 Yet, this topic deserves a lot more attention as it may simply be that our tests lack power.
 We defer such analysis to future work and for now, proceed under the assumption that political risk constitutes a cash flow risk to be taken into account in capital budgeting analysis.